rlingineni/OpenT2T-Api/README.md

 2.)
 Use the `Onboard` route to get the necessary information to control a device (Only Wink):
 > POST `http://localhost:3000/onboard/wink` {idkey,username,password} as urlencoded

 3.)
-Use the `Invoke` route to control a device (Use Data returned from from both Onboarding and Search):
+Use the `Invoke` route to control a device (Use Data returned from from both Onboarding and Search API):
 > POST `http://localhost:3000/invoke/wink` {command,schema,device,deviceparams}

 Here's what the headers mean

 `command` - > Exactly as you write in the actual translator (e.g.`getCurrentTemperature()`, notice the parantheses )

-`schema` -> Schema is the schema name from the search route
+`schema` -> Schema is the schema name, you can get it from the search api

-`device` -> This is the Device Name , you get from the search route
+`device` -> This is the Device Name , you get it from the search api

 `deviceparams` -> JSON object stringified with some information (For now only Wink)

      {
      "id": "Wink Device ID", "accessToken": "Wink Access Token" }